SuperFlemmard/mh-wiki/README.md

 # mh-wiki

-Toolset to contribut on the MH Wiki project
+Toolkit to contribut on the MH Wiki project

 ## How to use